akuklev/HOCC/README.md

 together with a left inverse function and a right inverse function), the natural notions of equality (or, better to say, identifiability) for each type of mathematical objects is implied by their respective definitions.
-There is no need to define and manually enforce isomorphisms, homeomorphisms, equivalence, etc. The aforementioned definition of equality for types is known as the univalence principle.
+There is no need to define and manually enforce isomorphisms, homeomorphisms, equivalence, etc as “generalized equality”.
+The aforementioned definition of equality for types is known as the univalence principle.

 Discovery of this principle led to a mathematical revolution not only in the field of type theories, but also in higher category theory and foundations of mathematics.
 As a result of large collaborative program the so called Homotopy Type Theory was born in 2014.
-As a byproduct one solved the longstanding problem of dealing constructively with analytic notion of real numbers.
+As a byproduct, one solved the longstanding problem of dealing constructively with analytic notion of real numbers.

-It took over a decade to develop a constructive type theory incorporating univalence principle.
+It took over a decade to develop a constructive type theory incorporating the univalence principle.
-The resulting theory HOTT (in all capitals, Higher Observational Type Theory) was presented in early 2022 in a series of talks M. Shulman, and then later by A. Kaposi at TYPES 2022.
+The resulting theory HOTT (in all capitals, Higher Observational Type Theory) was presented in early 2022 in a series of talks by M. Shulman, and then later by A. Kaposi at TYPES 2022 conference.

-* In the third draft I outline how to combine the HOTT, `Ω°`, `‖_‖ᶜ` and unbounded quantifiers.
+In the third draft we outline how to combine the HOTT, `Ω°`, `‖_‖ᶜ`, and unbounded quantifiers.
-The resulting system (with propositional resizing) deserves to be called Higher Observational Construction Calculus and gives the name to this whole project.
+The resulting system (together with propositional resizing) deserves to be called Higher Observational Construction Calculus and gives the name to this project.

 §§ Expressing Dependently Typed Languages
 -----------------------------------------

-A structuralist foundational system has to be able to handle formalized languages both of other theories and of its own, as inductive types.
-That is the only way to carry out metamathematical proofs and construct models.
+A structuralist foundational system has to be able to handle formalized languages both of other theories and of its own. inductive types That is the only way to carry out metamathematical proofs and construct models.
 The language of proof terms in any first-order theory is already too complex to be naturally expressable by means of basic inductive types.
 The language of __formulas__ of single-sorted first-order theories can be expressed as an inductive type family